EnglishEN

 Conclusion example 3:

-In addition to reasoning the cause, we can also demonstrate this mathematically by calculating the superheat.
-At a pressure of 3.5 bar, the evaporation temperature is 13 °C. The measured temperature is 6 °C. By subtracting the evaporation temperature from the measured temperature, we can calculate the superheat:
+In addition to reasoning out the cause, we can also prove this mathematically by calculating the superheat.
+At a pressure of 3.5 bar, the evaporating temperature is 13 °C. The measured temperature is 6 °C. By subtracting the evaporating temperature from the measured temperature, we can calculate the superheat: 6 °C – 13 °C = -7 °C. So the superheat is -7 °C. If superheat is less than 5 °C, the conclusion is: the system charge is too high.

-• No post cooling indicates too little refrigerant;
+• No subcooling means too little refrigerant;

-To determine the post cooling, follow these steps:
+To determine subcooling, we follow these steps:

 2. We measure a temperature of 40 °C at the condenser outlet with the thermometer;